One year ago today, on March 21, 2019, Ichiro Suzuki played the final game of his illustrious Major League career.

 He hits and he takes 'em away: Ichiro made plenty of spectacular catches in right field for the Mariners, but one that leaps to the top of the list was his "Spider-man" effort on May 2, 2005, to steal a home run from the Angels' Garret Anderson.

-A showman to the end: Ichiro didn't hit much in his final 15 games with the Mariners in his reunion this season, batting .205 in 44 at-bats.
+A showman to the end: Ichiro didn't hit much when he returned to the Mariners for 15 games in 2018, batting .205 in 44 at-bats.
 But his Opening Night return for his first time in a Seattle uniform since 2012 lit up the Safeco Field crowd and he provided one last highlight-reel moment by robbing Cleveland's Jose Ramirez by going up over the wall to steal a home run in the second game of the season.